oldfolio/oldfolio.github.io/zlinks.md

 [Email: Gmail](https://accounts.google.com/signin/v2/identifier?service=mail)
 [Email: Runbox](https://runbox.com)

-It looks like email forwarding will break SPF since the forwarding service is usually not authorized to send on behalf of the originating email account.
+It looks like email forwarding will break SPF since the forwarding service is usually not authorized to send on behalf of the originating email account, but if you want to try it...
 [Email Forwarding Service](https://forwardemail.net/) (no cost)
 [Email Forwarding Service](https://forwardmx.io/) (starting at $9 per year)

 Fossamail Archive ftp://archive.palemoon.org/fossamail/
 [Fowler: The King's English](https://www.bartleby.com/116/)
 [Gopher Extensions for Contemporary Browsers](https://gopher.floodgap.com/overbite/) Notice Burrow Gopherspace Explorer for Chrome